rondymesquita/rondymesquita-blog-hugo/rondymesquita.github.io/content/post/how-to-create-a-ci-environment-using-docker.md

 Set the name to `sample-app-python` and click `Create Repository`.

 Similiar to Github, Gogs will show you the commands to push you code to the remote repository.
-Just wait paciently.
+Just wait patiently.
 We are going to push soon.

 ### Drone
 The Drone configuration is simpler.
 Due the integration between Drone and Gogs, it is possible to do the configuration with some clicks.
 As you can see on `docker-compose.yml` file at `drone-server` service, there are some environment variables pointing to Gogs.
 So, open on your browser the drone address given by `inspect` command.